Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets: Numerical Experiments

-For estimating MNL and RCL models, we assume that the researcher does not have knowledge of the applied transformations and hence we use the raw features in their estimation.
-The results of the predicted market shares, own-elasticities, and cross-elasticities are presented in Tables \ref{tbl:nl_err}, \ref{tbl:nl_elas_s}, and \ref{tbl:nl_elas_c}, respectively.
+As before, we generate data using this model and estimate the marketshares and elasticities using both our approach and the baseline models.
+When estimating the baseline MNL and RCL models, we assume that the researcher does not have knowledge of the non-linearities in the utility function and hence uses the simple linear utility(s) in their estimation (as shown in Equation \eqref{eq:linutil_rcl}).
+The results for the predicted market shares ($\hat{\pi}_{jt}$), own-price elasticity ($\frac{\partial \hat{\pi}_{jt} / \pi_{jt} }{\partial p_{jt}/p_{jt}}$) and cross-elasticity ($\frac{\partial \hat{\pi}_{jt} / \pi_{jt} }{\partial p_{k\neq j t}/ p_{k\neq j t} }$) are presented in Tables \ref{tbl:nl_err}, \ref{tbl:nl_elas_s}, and \ref{tbl:nl_elas_c}, respectively.

 Regarding the MAE of predicted market shares, our model surpasses the RCL model by a factor of 8X and 4X across transformations (a) and (b), respectively.
 Similarly, considering the MAE of predicted own-elasticity in transformations (a) and (b), our model outperforms RCL by factors of 20X and 2.5X, respectively.
 For the MAE of predicted cross-elasticity, our model is 2X and 1.5X superior to RCL across transformations (a) and (b), respectively.
+It's worth noting that while our model consistently outperforms the NP method across metrics, the NP method still shows better performance than both RCL and MNL in terms of MAE and RMSE for estimated own-elasticity ($\frac{\partial \hat{\pi}_{jt} / \pi_{jt} }{\partial p_{jt}/p_{jt}}$), underscoring the strengths of neural network-driven approaches in navigating non-linearities.